Last updated: June 2026

 Swap tokens directly inside the wallet without visiting an external DEX.

-Supports blockchains beyond Solana (Ethereum, Bitcoin, etc.) in a single wallet.
+Supports blockchains beyond Solana (Ethereum, Bitcoin, etc.) in a single app.

-Wallet code is publicly available for review, increasing transparency and trust.
+Wallet code is publicly auditable, increasing transparency and trust.

 Can connect to a Ledger hardware wallet for cold storage while using the wallet's interface.